Zoxcore/GSoC2019/project_ideas_list.md

 To solve this, the communication protocol must be enhanced to signify the peers display orientation, so that the endpoints can rotate the image accordingly.

 <b>Expected Results:</b>
-- ToxBlinkenwall/eWindow can be used in both landscape and portrait mode
+- ToxBlinkenwall can be used in both landscape and portrait mode
 - UI elements are appropriately drawn
 - Participants of different display orientations can call each other